cpluspluscrowe/ExcelWrapperCpp-CLI/README.md

 # ExcelWrapperCpp-CLI, Last Update: 2/2/17
-Better Wrapper for Excel using C++/CLI.
-Uses managed classes.
-Made to feel like C#/VBA's Excel.
+Flexible Wrapper for Excel using C++/CLI.
+The classes expose the underlying API, so you can use these methods and the original API where holes exist in this API.

 Documentation at: Main Page->ExcelWrapper->html